June 12, 2018

 Don’t wait for your friends who you think might be having a tough time to say something.

 They may not be able to.
 Check in on them.
 Tell them you’re thinking of them.
 Invite yourself over.
-Let them know you are.
+Let them know you are there.
 Your friends with depression might not be able to reach out to you first.

 - Just because I have depression doesn’t mean that I don’t have something valuable to say or contribute.
 It doesn’t define me.
 And if you have depression (or anything similar going on), it doesn’t define you either.